rd2/oslg/README.md

 end
 ```

-The following are compact, one-liner __oslg__ methods that _log & return_ in one go.
+The following are __oslg__ one-liner methods that _log & return_ in one go.
 These are for some of the most common checks OpenStudio SDK Ruby developers are likely to need.
 These methods require _valid_ arguments for __oslg__ to actually log.
 Although often expecting strings as arguments, the methods will try to convert other types to strings (e.g. classes, numbers, even entire arrays) if possible.

 ---

 __invalid__: for logging e.g. uninitialized or nilled objects:

 ```
 return Modu.invalid("area", "sum", 0, Modu::ERROR, false) unless area
 ```

-This logs an ERROR message informing readers that an invalid object, 'area', was caught while running method 'sum', and then exits by returning _false_.
+This logs an ERROR message informing users that an invalid object, 'area', was caught while running method 'sum', and then exits by returning _false_.
 The logged message would be:

 ```
 "Invalid 'area' (sum)"